-We’ll visit flat-topped mounds and stand atop the Quadranou Mound where ancient astronomer-priests studied the movement of the sun, moon and stars.
+We’ll visit flat-topped earthworks that bear an uncanny resemblance to Aztec temples; walk down a sacred road more than 20 centuries old; and stand atop the Quadranou Mound where ancient shamans studied the movement of the sun, moon and stars.

-We’ll also explore enigmatic Mound Cemetery, the final resting place of Revolutionary War Patriots, and hear local myths of lost tribes as we walk through the lovely Victorian neighborhood that surrounds the mounds.
+We’ll also explore enigmatic Mound Cemetery, the final resting place of Revolutionary War Patriots, and hear stories of ancient civilizations as we walk through the lovely Victorian neighborhood that surrounds the mounds.

 This tour is a fantastic opportunity to step way back in time.
 Over 2000 years old, the earthworks in this area are an important key to Marietta’s past.